Parsha Re'eh - Debarim/Deuteronomy 11:26 - 16:17

 Anyone who truly knows and understands the Torah would not listen to Christian missionaries.
 They would know what Parshah Re’eh says about false prophets in Debarim 13.

-It doesn’t matter how many signs and wonders and miracles one does - if he leads people to idol worship then he is a false prophet and one should not listen to him.
+It doesn’t matter how many signs and wonders and miracles one does - if he leads people to idol worship then he is a false prophet and no one should listen to him.

 This is why the Jewish people have been resistant to missionaries.
 Jesus (JC) may have done many miracles - miracles that have caused billions of people to believe in him - but in the end, Christianity leads to idol worship.